 Texas Commercial Electricity Shopping When Rates are High

 - Consider longer term electricity rates.
 Right now, the best electricity rates for business are 36-month contracts.
+But if that doesn’t fit your budget or planning cycle?
+Look for the cheapest 12 month plan you can find.

 - Work with an energy broker for your commercial electricity bill that’s over $2500/month.
+An energy broker can help you watch for pricing opportunities.

 - Shop your business electricity rates online so you can easily compare prices.
 Rates are changing rapidly, sometimes twice daily.
 By shopping online, you won’t have to get pricing refreshed when it’s time to sign your contract.